Matrix-Free Ghost Penalty Evaluation via Tensor Product Factorization: Cut FEM Discretization and Ghost Penalty Stabilization

 As discussed, the operator is applied by looping over all cells and faces, accumulating the contributions of the ghost penalty and the interior cells.
 The procedure of applying the operator $\mathcal{A}$ is illustrated by Algorithm~\ref{alg:mf_generic}.
 This algorithm outlines the steps for computing $w = \mathcal{A}u$ in a matrix-free manner, accounting for both interior and intersected cells, as well as the ghost penalty contributions.

-As we expect this to be the most computationally intensive part of any matrix-free solver for CutFEM, we aim to utilize the hardware as efficiently as possible.
+As the matrix-vector product is a key performance component of any iterative solver, we aim to utilize the hardware as efficiently as possible.
 Hence using vectorized operation is crucial for the performance of the method.
 On every cell inside the domain the operation is identical hence vectorization over the cells comes up naturally.
 The other group of cells are the intersected cells, where the number quadrature points may vary from cell to cell.

 We assign each cell one of two categories: interior cells and intersected cells and next group cell of each category into batches.
 While applying the operator we loop over the batches of cells.
 The interior cells are processed in a vectorized manner.
 The intersected cells in each batch are processed one by one and SIMD instructions are used to vectorize the operations within one cell.
 Our implementation relies on \texttt{deal.II}~\cite{dealii2019design}, in particular infrastructure developed in the work by Bergbauer~\cite{bergbauer2024high}.